-Sightings continued into the 20th century.
+Sightings then continued into the 20th century.
 In 1945, passengers aboard the SS Ticonderoga saw Champ swimming in the middle of the lake.

-What Could Champ Be?
+What Could It Be?

 “One cannot draw a conclusion from a lack of knowledge,” wrote Nickell.
 “And so, until an actual specimen presents itself, the possibility that any large, unknown animal inhabits Lake Champlain remains somewhere between extraordinarily slim and none.”